-Strong abdominal muscles stabilize the spine, make everyday movement easier, decrease risks of back pain, and improve levels of independence.
+Strong ab muscles stabilize the spine, make everyday movement easier, decrease risks of back pain, and improve levels of independence.
 Read more to learn how to strengthen your abdominals!

 Sustaining a physical injury while exercising can occur when you begin a new exercise program or return to exercise after a hiatus.
 Yet you can avoid exercise-related injuries by practicing smart strategies.
 Read more in this article to learn about the “HOW” of exercising sensibly!